slovenianGooner/intranet/README.md

 ## Development**
 ### To-do list
-- [ ] Switch nested set with baum/baum to make it easier to work with
+- [ ] Add pagination to users and contents list